jaredjennings/puppet-cmits-sudo/README.md

 This module helps you make `sudo` more auditable, by compelling admins to use it to run single commands, rather than a whole root shell.
-This involves a great deal more detail regarding the commands admins can run; this module helps you deal with that granularity.
+This involves going into some detail regarding the commands admins can run;
+this module helps you deal with that granularity.

-It's made for Red Hat, and will work on CentOS and Fedora.
+It's made for Red Hat, CentOS, Fedora and Mac OS X. It'll probably work elsewhere too.

 ## Module Description